chardidathing/duoqin-f22-pro/docs/03-custom-firmware.md

 If everything worked properly, you should see the LineageOS logo and be greeted with the OOBE.

 > NOTE: Networking appears to be broken by default? `adb shell settings put global restricted_networking_mode 0` appears to fix this.
+(Appears to affect WiFi and Cellular)